lane203m/lane203m/README.md

 ## Hi there 👋

 My name is Mason Lane.
 You may know me by my alias' Lane203m or aWink-ofSleep!
-I am a software developer in Canada, and I'm looking for opportunities in multiple provinces.

-I enjoy an eclectic range of hobbies which includes playing Cello, personal projects on the Adobe Suite, Gaming, and software development.
+I'm usually practicing my cello, starting up a personal project on the Adobe Suite, Gaming, or developing software.

-You can also learn more about me on from https://about-mason.com
+You can also learn more about me through https://about-mason.com

 <details>